-Over the last year, the hottest topics in networking have been software-defined networking (SDN) and Network Virtualization (NV).
+Over the last year, the hottest topics in networking have been software-defined networking (SDN) and Network Virtualization (NV) have been one of the hottest topics in networking.
 There is, however, considerable confusion amongst enterprise IT organizations relative to these topics.
 There are many sources of that confusion, including the sheer number of vendors who have solutions that solve different problems using different solution architectures and technologies, all of whom claim to be offering SDN and/or NV solutions.

 In the traditional approach to networking, most network functionality is implemented in a dedicated appliance; i.e., switch, router, application delivery controller.
 In addition, within the dedicated appliance, most of the functionality is implemented in dedicated hardware such as an ASIC (Application Specific Integrated Circuit).